wgseligman/GramsSim/Display/README.md

 _If you want a formatted (or easier-to-read) version of this file, scroll to the bottom of [`GramsSim/README.md`](../README.md) for instructions.
 If you're reading this on github, then it's already formatted._

 The `GramsSim/Display` directory contains programs used to display results of the simulation.
-(As of Aug-2024, there's just one: `simd`).
+As of Aug-2024, there's just one: `simd`.

 ## `simd`

 `simd` is short for "Simulation Display".
 It shows histograms of key values that come from the main stages of [GramsSim](../README.md).

-- Note that `simd` is _not_ an event display.
+- `simd` is _not_ an event display.
 It does not show the detector geometry.
 The "boxes" that you see in the plot are histograms, not images of the LArTPC.

 - The main purpose of this tool is to understand the simulation, diagnose problems, and improve our understanding of the detector.
-It's not intended to produce plots for publication.
+It might be useful for making plots for publication, but that's not its focus.

 ### Invoking `simd`